Marvin Williams (baseball): Career

 Tex, as he was dubbed by his teammates, debuted with the Philadelphia Stars club, playing for them from 1943 through 1945.
 In these three seasons, he recorded batting averages of .394, .365 and .325, respectively, while posting a slashing line of .363/.381/.538 overall in 248 games.
 In 1944, he was selected to play on the Negro leagues East squad at the East–West All-Star Game.

 Following his Negro league days, Williams was invited to Fenway Park for a Boston Red Sox tryout in 1945, on the recommendation of black sportswriter Wendell Smith.
 Invited with Williams were Sam Jethroe and Jackie Robinson, but none of them were offered a contract.
 It has been written that this was only a token tryout, because at the time, the Red Sox had no plans to integrate their roster, according to press sources.
 Afterwards, Williams landed in the summer Mexican League and slashed .362/.410/.633 with the Diablos Rojos del México.

 In between, Williams played winter ball with the Sabios de Vargas club of the Venezuelan Professional Baseball League in 1946 and 1947.
 In 1946, Williams hit .329, led the league both in RBI (41) and runs (29), while setting a record with eight RBI in a single game after going 4-for-4 with two homers and two singles against Navegantes del Magallanes (March 7, 1946).
-This record would be matched by Leones del Caracas oufielder Jason Lane against the Águilas del Zulia 15 years later (December 6, 2001).
+This record would be matched by Leones del Caracas outfielder Jason Lane against the Águilas del Zulia 15 years later (December 6, 2001).
 He also played in Puerto Rico for the Leones de Ponce in two seasons between 1944 and 1949, and for the Pastora BBC in Venezuela in 1946.

 At the end of 1947, Williams played briefly in the Cuban League with the Leones del Habana club, batting .286 (12-for-42) with four RBI in 10 games.

 Williams returned to the Mexican League in 1948 and hit .328 with 14 home runs and 57 RBI for the Rojos, while also leading the league with 11 triples.
 Besides the Rojos, Williams played for the Charros de Jalisco and Tigres del México combined in all or parts of six seasons spanning 1945–1959.
 He then spent four winters in Mexico, playing from 1948 through 1951 with the Cañeros de Los Mochis of the Mexican Pacific League.

 In his debut with Los Mochis, Williams gained notoriety when he belted the first home run ever hit in the legendary Emilio Ibarra Almada Stadium.
 Also in that season, he set a league record with 17 home runs in 60 games.
 That record was surpassed by Dick Hall two seasons later, when he hit 20 homers for the Venados de Mazatlán, although Hall did it in an 80-game season.